email-verification-secured-gcp/demo-app/README.md

 # Web Application for Node.js and MySQL

 This web application is a RESTful API built with Node.js and MySQL.
-The API adheres to certain standards and follows specific requirements outlined below.
+The API adheres to certain standards and follows, specific requirements outlined below.

 ## RESTful API Requirements